Thomasina Pidgeon: Early life

+Climbing career

 Bouldering

 In her first decade of climbing Pidgeon quickly became one of the most progressive female boulderers in the world, opening the doors to the harder grades by making First Female Ascents (FFAs, not to be confused with the traditional usage of FFA in climbing) of many double digit problems.

 V10 - In 2001 Pidgeon made an ascent of Zero Zero in Squamish, BC.
 The problem had previously been climbed by American climber Tiffany Campbell.
 Pidgeon had only climbed a handful of harder moderates at the time and for a climber of her level, much less a female climber, to try a V10 was considered ridiculous.
 Nevertheless, Pidgeon picked her project and after only a handful of days of effort she sent the problem.
 It was one of the first female V10 ascents in the world and the first by a Canadian woman.
 It was another year before Pidgeon began climbing V10 again, but that year was quite productive with ascents in Squamish, Hueco Tanks (Texas), Bishop (California), Little Cottonwood Canyon (Utah), and an area in Nova Scotia.
 2004 saw two more ascents and 2005 one.
 In 2006 Thomasina became pregnant with her daughter Cedar and did not begin climbing seriously again until 2008 when Cedar was old enough to travel.
 That year Thomasina made four more V10 ascents.
 Since then she has kept up the pace, sending several V10 and harder problems each year.
 As of August 2011 she has sent over 40 V10s.

 V11 - Pidgeon was the first Canadian woman and one of the first women in North America to climb V11.
 As of August 2011 she has done over 20 V11s, almost all FFAs.
 Her first was "The Egg" (FFA) in Squamish in 2008.
 She quickly followed that ascent with Water Hazard (2nd ascent, FFA, Bishop), La Belette (FFA Bishop), Lucky Charms (FFA Squamish), and Beefy Gecko (Bishop), all in 2008.
 In 2009 she managed "Encore En Fois" (Squamish), and in 2010 she went back on the road and did 8 more V11s, 7 of which were FFAs.
 Perhaps most impressive was her FFA and 2nd try ascent of "The Hand" in Hueco.

 V12 - Pidgeon was the first Canadian woman and one of the first women in North America to have climbed V12, and she for a long time was one of only a few female boulderers in the world to have climbed multiple V12 boulder problems.
 As of 2011 she has climbed 7 V12s-- "The Butterpumper" (FFA Hueco Tanks, February 2009), "Rumble in the Jungle" (Hueco Tanks, March 2009), "Barefoot on Sacred Ground" (FFA Hueco Tanks, January 2010), "Summoning Sit" (FFA Squamish, June 2010), "Sur Le Tois" (FFA, Squamish, September 2010), "Beautiful Gecko" (FFA since break, Bishop, March 2011), and "The Aquarium" (FFA Bishop, March 2011).
 She has also done two slash grade (V11/12) problems -- "Sarah Sit" (Hueco Tanks, 2004), and "Chablanke" (Hueco Tanks, February 2010).